Article updated 2018

 And even then, the fact that some women are already jealous of you means that by accepting your gifts of positive energy, they may have to admit that you shine brighter than them.
 An admission such as this is not for the faint-hearted.
 They also have to be willing to see, admit, and absorb the beauty in your heart – and that can be painful if they feel small; so it’s often easier to hide from that pain.

-And yes, count on most people to make lazy and selfish friends – not because they are bad people; but because a lot of people aren’t good at meeting their own needs and filling themselves up.
+And yes, count on many people to be lazy and selfish friends – not because they are bad people; but because a lot of people don’t truly value meeting their own needs and filling themselves up first by adding actual value to themselves.

 How can your friends give to you, when they’re always in survival mode?